 REDACTED to verify this.

-NOTE: If you are uncomfortable submitting the ZIP archive to GitHub, you are more than welcome to send it attached to a mail.
+NOTE: If you are uncomfortable submitting the ZIP archive to GitHub, you are more than welcome to send it attached to an email.